jaadt7/lvlspy/README.rst

 notebooks <https://github.com/jaadt7/lvlspy_tutorial>`_.

-A fleshed out implementation was developed using lvlspy to reproduce the results found in [Gupta and Meyer](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.64.025805).
-The application can be found here `Jupyter notebooks <https://github.com/jaadt7/lvlspy_app>`_.
+A fleshed out implementation was developed using lvlspy to reproduce the results found in `Gupta and Meyer <https://journals.aps.org/prc/abstract/10.1103/PhysRevC.64.025805>`_.
+The implementation is in the form of a `Jupyter notebooks <https://github.com/jaadt7/lvlspy_app>`_.

 Documentation